| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 the petition (or even sooner if the Court agrees that there is a genuine

-emergency which justifies shortening the required 60-day waiting period).
+emergency which justifies shortening the required 60-day waiting period). b.
+A “contested divorce” (if there is any item,

 such as property or debt division, support, or child custody or parenting